 The focus of the fellowship will be to focus on major reconstructive and orthognathic surgery to include; extensive exposure and advanced clinical training for oral and maxillofacial surgeons in orthognathic surgery, temporomandibular joint surgery, and major bone grafting with subsequent implant reconstruction.
 This fellowship will have a stipend.

-Carolinas Center for Oral & Facial Surgery is located in Charlotte, North Carolina and is accredited by AAAHC and has 11 surgeons, multiple locations in the Carolinas and OR suites at four locations.
+Carolinas Center for Oral & Facial Surgery is headquartered in Charlotte, North Carolina and is accredited by AAAHC.
+COOFS has multiple locations in the Carolinas and OR suites at four locations.
 The surgeons are well published and several lecture nationally in several areas of the OMS specialty.

 FELLOWSHIP ALUMNI AT CCOFS

 Dr. Matthew Dudziak attended University of California at Riverside and following graduation he attended New York University College of Dentistry.
 After earning his DDS degree, Dr. Dudziak completed his medical school, an entire year of General Surgery and Oral and Maxillofacial Surgery training at the Louisiana State University in New Orleans.

 Following the completion of his residency in 2006, he completed his fellowship in Pediatric Oral and Maxillofacial surgery at the prestigious University of Pittsburgh Medical Center in 2007.
 Prior to entering private practice in 2008, Dr. Dudziak was the inaugural fellow for the Carolinas Center for Oral and Facial Surgery.

 Dr. Dudziak is a board certified oral and maxillofacial surgeon.
 Residency and both fellowships provided extensive training and exposure to all facets of oral and maxillofacial surgery.